Community Supports

 How They Can Help:

-• Care kits (PPE, hygiene, clothes etc.)
+• Care kits - PPE supplies, hygiene items, clothes

 Brantford Region Indigenous Support Centre (BRISC)